Bassett88/arkosR36S/PortMaster.md

 ## If there are updates to Ports, how will that work?

 Just run PortMaster and reinstall the port.
 This should install the latest port related files if they've been updated in PortMaster.
 In most cases, it should not impact any existing game data you had to provide or existing saves unless the updated port made changes to the port backend that impacts previous saves.

+## How can I contribute to add adding ports to PortMaster?

+See the packaging documentation [here](https://github.com/christianhaitian/arkos/blob/main/ports/docs/packaging.md) for more info on this.